|Program Sponsor:||University of Kansas Study Abroad|

 Students will have the opportunity to explore the historic city of Cambridge.
-There will be three group dinners in restaurants, and other dinners will be taken in Trinity Hall.
+There will be three group dinners in restaurants, and other dinners will be taken in Sydney Sussex College.

 Students will take two guided day-long tours of London, including a law firm in the City of London, Inns of Court (inner sanctum of barrister training), Royal Courts of Justice, and Bar Council.
 One day-tour will permit students to spend a weekend in London.

 Students will spend a day in Cambridge at the Crown Court, will meet prosecuting and defense barristers, and see a trial in progress.

 Students will have a three-day weekend on their own.
 In previous years, students have visited Amsterdam, Barcelona, Dublin, Paris, or traveled through Britain.

 In the Cambridge tradition, a final dinner for students andfaculty concludes the program.

 Adrian Finucane is an Assistant Professor in the Department of History.
 Her teaching and research interests focus on 17th and 18th century Americas, broadly defined, from the Puritans of New England to the pirates of the Caribbean, with a particular focus on the reciprocal development of the British and Spanish empires in the Americas.